 “The obsequies of the late Capt.
 G. W. Williams of the ill-fated ship Maritana . . . took place from the residence of his family,” it said, “in Dedham.”

 “To find the story of his ship is just an incredible story.
-Especially the headlines — ‘The worst shipwreck ever in Boston Harbor.’
-And here he is; he’s here in our little town cemetery.
-Our Old Village.”
+Especially the headlines — ‘The worst shipwreck ever in Boston Harbor,’” Pagliuca said.
+“And here he is; he’s here in our little town cemetery.”

-There, on the bow, is the faintest silhouette of a figurehead of a woman, staring blankly toward the shoreline.
+Now get down on the ground, on this patch of earth 16 miles from the harbor.
+There, on the bow, is the faintest silhouette of a figurehead of a woman, staring blankly at the shoreline.